 Whistler Rating: 4 Stars Our Rating: 3 Stars

 Pin for Later

 Feature photo: Westin Resort.
 Credit: Tourism Whistler

 Disclosure: This article contains affiliate links.
-The Travelling Mom visited the Pan Pacific Whistler Village Centre and the Four Seasons Resort Whistler courtesy of Tourism Whistler and the hotels.
+The writer visited the Pan Pacific Whistler Village Centre, the Four Seasons Resort Whistler, Hilton and Westin Hotels courtesy of Tourism Whistler and the hotels.
 As always, our opinions are honest and our own.